zenno-astronautics/metalang99/README.md

 int main(void) {}
 ```

 Epilepsy is a functional programming language that executes on any C99/C++11-compliant preprocessor.
-It has basic and compound data types, control expressions, collections, and other stuff, thereby serving as a framework for metaprogramming.
+It provides basic and compound data types, control expressions, collections, boolean logic, and other stuff, thereby serving as a framework for metaprogramming.

 ## Motivation